wei/elevenlabs-packages/packages/agents-cli/README.md

 agents login
 agents pull-tools
 # Edit tool configs in tool_configs/
+# Tools will have 'env' field - modify if needed
 # Reference tools in your agent configurations
 agents push
 ```